Trader Voice Strategy

 Business Continuity Post COVID

-There is something of a moving target when making decisions.
-Suppliers are all trying to cater for all parts of the market.
-As the traditional manufacturers have productized soft-clients, set up their own AAS style trading communities, and acquired software-focused competitors they have never stopped selling physical units.
-Meanwhile, the subscription suppliers, who haven’t achieved world domination, even after the enforced trial that 2020 presented, are looking to wrap hardware around their soft turrets, adding more peripherals than they envisaged, and integrating gateways so that external calls can be handled on their platforms; in all cases, increasing costs significantly and moving away from the pure Cloud-based solutions they brought to market.
+The traditional trader voice manufacturers still sell physical units and tend to have service models that reflect a hardware-based history.
+The transition is happening though.
+They have productized soft-clients, set up their own AAS style trading communities and acquired software-focused competitors.
+Meanwhile, the subscription suppliers, who haven’t achieved world domination, even after the enforced trial that 2020 presented, are looking to wrap hardware around their soft turrets, adding more peripherals than they envisaged, and integrating gateways so that external calls can be handled on their platforms; in all cases, increasing costs and moving away from the pure Cloud-based solutions they brought to market.

-My company takes an entirely independent position.
-We have worked with most of the biggest banks and we are familiar with all the manufacturers and suppliers.
-I believe they all have their own differentiators and could each find a deserved place in the shake-out.
-This post is not about which suppliers to choose or avoid, it’s about the challenge of decision making in a changing market that suddenly finds itself in a dramatically new context.
+JP Reis takes an independent position.
+We have worked with most of the biggest banks and we are familiar with all the manufacturers and suppliers, each of which has their own differentiators and could find a deserved place in the shake-out.
+This post is not about which suppliers to choose or avoid, it’s about the challenge of decision making in a market that has changed more in the past 5 years than in the 30 that preceded them.

 Functionality and User Groups

-In wider enterprise, the selection of voice solutions and the migration to them can be addressed based on locations, buildings, floors, or departments.
-This approach is too simplistic for a wholesale finance environment, especially if more than one vendor will be chosen.
-Some users have a genuine need for full turret functionality.
+The selection and implementation of voice solutions for wider enterprise can be addressed based on locations, buildings, floors, or departments.
+This is too simplistic for a wholesale finance environment, especially if more than one vendor will be chosen.
+Some users genuinely need full turret functionality.
 Establishing who needs what is more complicated than looking at the department, asset class or job title.
 As well as cost and performance issues there is also an emotional response to deal with because people feel their status is being disrespected when a turret is removed.
+Having the right technology is important for attracting the best talent as well as keeping existing traders happy.

-Consultancies like JP Reis have always helped to manage this process but, with soft-clients now prevalent among target solutions, and contingency use cases becoming a part of business as usual, the complexity has ramped up.
-Our TIMM Map™ app is a visual hypothesis tool that helps IT managers work out the best way to transform their TVS estates.
-Usage thresholds, groupings, functions, and other parameters can be dragged in and out of a decision-tree interface to test the effect on cost and product mix.
-Our well-established TIMM Viewer™ app has already been used to help migrate over 20,000 users.
-This tablet-based solution takes the emotion out of moving users to smaller systems by presenting usage data on “skins” of the user’s current and proposed interfaces.
+Consultancies like JP Reis have always helped to manage this process but, with soft-clients now prevalent in target solutions, and contingency use cases becoming a part of business as usual, the complexity has ramped up.
+Our software has a visual hypothesis tool that helps IT managers establish the best way to transform their TVS estates in the context of a wider TCS.
+Usage thresholds, groupings, functions, and other parameters can be dragged in and out of a decision-tree interface to test the effect of the product and service mix on cost and operations.
+This solution helps remove the emotion when moving users to smaller systems by presenting usage data on “skins” of their current and proposed interfaces.
 It also serves to validate any decision making that has already been performed.

 - Intercom, hoots, and speaker channels are audible to people who aren’t on the official access lists.